 Note that $\baralpha$ is a helical angle so that the origin $\baralpha = 0$ is winding helically along with the island with respect to the magnetic axis as $\zeta$ increases, while $\bart$ is a regular poloidal angle and its origin stays almost in the same place on different toroidal planes.
 The effective $q$ profile is $q(\barpsi) = [\Omega(\barpsi) + q_0^{-1}]^{-1}$.

-Inside the island, we will use $\baralpha$ instead of $\bart$.
-However, there are $m_0$ islands on the same toroidal cross-section for the same $\zeta$ so the coordinate is not single-valued.
+Inside the island, we will use $\baralpha$ instead of $\bart$. \modi The (helical) rotational transform or inverse $q$ profile is therefore $\Omega$. \norm However, there are $m_0$ islands on the same toroidal cross-section for the same $\zeta$ so the coordinate is not single-valued.
 This problem can be resolved by extending the period of $\zeta$ from $2 \pi$ to $2 m_0 \pi$, consistent with the toroidal length of the island before it closes back to itself.
 This will only affect the boundary condition of the mode later on in the calculation.